4 Key Points for Proper Running Posture

 2. Chest: Pulled Forward

-Imagine a rope is attached to you and is pulling you forward.
+Imagine a rope is pulling you forward.
 This will help your correct your posture while you’re running.

 You should feel as if your chest is being pulled upright.